Let’s update your browser so you can enjoy a faster, more secure site experience.

 On January 1, 2018 we will begin using MARCH Vision for eye care services such as eye exams and glasses.
 There are no changes to your benefits; however you may need to choose a different vision doctor.
 Call member services at 1-844-445-7221 for help finding a doctor or with any other questions.
 Members will receive a new UnitedHealthcare Community Plan ID card in the mail in December with a new vision number on the back.

-Build a healthy future for you and your baby — and earn great rewards.
-Baby Blocks helps keep you and your baby healthy during pregnancy and your baby's first 15 months of life.
+Build a healthy future for you and your baby, and earn great rewards.
+Our UnitedHealthcare Healthy First Steps® program helps keep you and your baby healthy during pregnancy and your baby’s first 15 months of life.

 Want to eat healthier and save money?
 The Healthy Savings program makes it a little easier.

 Each Sunday, your card is pre-loaded with new savings on healthy food items.
 You just shop for the foods you want at a local participating Copps, Metro Market, Pick ‘n Save or Woodman’s Market stores.
 Then scan your card at checkout.
 All of your savings are instant.